pranavpr/cardinfo.github.io/_posts/2019-10-05-best-credit-cards-in-india-with-low-forex-currency-markup-for-international-travel-spends.md

 Though ICICI Bank Emeralde Credit Card has poor reward rate, other benefits outweigh it, especially during international travel.
 This credit card has lowest foreign currency markup in India at present.
 Spa and Wi-Fi access is something very unique which makes this card stand out from the crowd.

-### 6. HDFC Regalia Credit Card
+### 6. HDFC Diners Club Privilege Credit Card

-{% include image.html image="hdfc-regalia-credit-card.jpg" alt="HDFC Regalia Credit Card" class="cc-center mb-3" %}
+{% include image.html image="hdfc-diners-club-privilege-credit-card.jpg" alt="HDFC Diners Club Privilege Credit Card" class="cc-center mb-3" %}

-- Foreign Currency Markup: 2% + GST (2.36%)
+- Foreign Currency Markup: 1.99% + GST (2.35%)
 - Reward Rate: 1.3%
-- Net Gains: -1.06%
+- Net Gains: -1.05% (-0.05% if enrolled in to Global Value Program for spends up to Rs.
+1,00,000 in a month)
 - Joining/Annual Fee: Rs.
-1,000 + GST, usually waived off
+2,500 + GST
 - Other Benefits:
-  - 6 international airport lounge access per year using Priority Pass (including add-on card member, but can't be used on same lounge same day)
+  - 12 complimentary airport lounge access per year including domestic and international

-[HDFC Regalia Credit Card](/hdfc-bank-regalia-credit-card-review/) is one of the most popular credit cards from HDFC Bank.
-Though you end up loosing 1% on foreign spends, it's still better than 4% which you'll if you use other credit cards.
+  - Airport lounge access is complimentary for primary as well add-on card members
+  - 1% cashback (limited to Rs.
+1,000 per month) on international transactions using [Global Value Program](https://www.hdfcbankdinersclub.com/privilege) (annual fee of Rs.
+199)
+  - 2 Complimentary Golf games (Green fee waiver) per quarter around 18 golf courses in India and 144 golf courses around world

+[HDFC Diners Club Privilege Credit Card](/hdfc-bank-launches-diners-club-privilege-credit-card-review/) is relatively a newer card in the market which comes with host of monthly and yearly milestone benefits.
+International acceptance of Diners Club Cards is not so great and it's advisable to carry a backup Visa/MasterCard.

-### 7. HDFC Diners Club Clubmiles Credit Card
+### 7. HDFC Regalia Credit Card

-{% include image.html image="hdfc-diners-clubmiles.jpg" alt="HDFC Diners Club Clubmiles Credit Card" class="cc-center mb-3" %}
+{% include image.html image="hdfc-regalia-credit-card.jpg" alt="HDFC Regalia Credit Card" class="cc-center mb-3" %}

 - Foreign Currency Markup: 2% + GST (2.36%)
 - Reward Rate: 1.3%
-- Net Gains: -1.06%
+- Net Gains: -1.06% (-0.06% if enrolled in to Global Value Program for spends up to Rs.
+1,00,000 in a month)
 - Joining/Annual Fee: Rs.
 1,000 + GST, usually waived off
 - Other Benefits:
-  - 6 airport lounge access per year including domestic and international
+  - 6 international airport lounge access per year using Priority Pass

-HDFC Diners Club Clubmiles Credit Card is similar to HDFC Regalia Credit Card, however it's easier to get than Regalia (net monthly income > Rs.
-30,000).
-However the acceptance of Diners Club in foreign countries remains a question and a backup card to carry along is always advisable.
+  - 1% cashback (limited to Rs.
+1,000 per month) on international transactions using [Global Value Program](https://www.hdfcbankdinersclub.com/privilege) (annual fee of Rs.
+199)
+  - International Airport lounge access is complimentary for primary as well add-on card members

+[HDFC Regalia Credit Card](/hdfc-bank-regalia-credit-card-review/) is one of the most popular credit cards from HDFC Bank.
+It can cover your entire forex markup fee if enrolled in Global Value Program.

 ### 8. Standard Chartered Ultimate Credit Card